-As we seaglass collectors like to call it, Pirate glass is a type of glass that you can find that was originally part of really old black glass bottles.
-It is not really known if pirate glass really came from pirates or not, but one could assume they were purely because of the age of the bottles.
+Pirate glass is black sea glass that was originally part of very old black glass bottles.
+Black sea glass was given the name “pirate glass” by beachcombers because it was thought that pirates drank from the bottles.
+It is not really known if pirate glass really came from pirates or not, but one could assume that it was purely because of the age of the bottles.

 The use of strong glass bottles to store alcohol when out at sea was essential as the conditions could become quite rough.
 This meant that in a situation where the bottles would be thrown around the place, they needed to be durable enough not to smash.
 Otherwise, the pirates and sailors would be left with nothing to drink.
-Interestingly, the sand used to make these bottles contained traces of natural iron oxide, which is why it turns green under a strong light.
+Interestingly, the sand used to make these bottles contains traces of natural iron oxide, which is why they turn green under strong light.

-It is no coincidence that the glass is black either, weeks if not months, these bottles would be out at sea, sometimes in direct sunlight, the contents would be protected by the thick black glass which worked to preserve the liquor.
+It is no coincidence that the glass is black, either.
+For weeks, if not months, these bottles would be out at sea, sometimes in direct sunlight.
+The contents would be protected by the thick black glass, which worked to preserve the liquor.
 Before and during the 1800s, black glass was widely used to make bottles that held alcohol and other drinks.
 Glassmakers would add things like iron oxides, manganese, and other components to the glass to help make it more durable.
-Not all pirate glass is green under a strong light.
-It can also be blue, red and purple.
+Not all black glass is green under a strong light.
+It can also be blue, red, or purple.

 Pirate glass comes from a very long time ago when sailors, merchants, and pirates would transport goods from one place to another.
-The name pirate glass simply comes from the fact that these early black glass bottles may once have been drunk from by pirates.
+The term “pirate glass” derives from the fact that these early black glass bottles were possibly drunk from by pirates.

-During voyages, clean water would have been a luxury, and contaminated water was undrinkable, making alcohol the beverage of choice.
-Any bottles that went overboard will have broken down in the sea, washed up on beaches and harbours and turned into what we now refer to as seaglass.
+During voyages, clean water would have been a luxury, and water that had been contaminated was not safe to drink.
+Because of this, alcohol was the most popular drink.
+Any bottles that went overboard will have broken down in the sea, washed up on beaches and harbours and turned into what we now refer to as sea glass.
 Pirate glass is still washing up onto the beach, but you have to have an eye for it to be able to spot it because pirate glass can look just like pebbles camouflaged on the beach.

-The rarest type of seaglass is the colour black.
-Many sea glass collectors will refer to this seaglass as being ‘true black’.
-More often than not, true black seaglass is either a dark amber or purple colour.
-It is extremely rare for the black seaglass that you find actually to be black due to the chemicals that were used when it was made.
-However, you cannot shine a light through some of the older glass bottles because it is so dense.
+The rarest type of sea glass is the colour black.
+Many sea glass collectors will refer to this sea glass as being “true black”.
+More often than not, true black sea glass is either a dark amber or purple colour.
+It is extremely rare for the black sea glass that you find to actually be black due to the chemicals that were used when it was made.
+However, you cannot shine a light through some of the older glass bottles because they are so dense.

-Pirate glass can be found in a variety of colours, but it is usually dark olive green, dark purple, or amber colour.
+Pirate glass can be found in a variety of colours, but it is usually dark olive green, dark purple, or amber in colour.
 Pirate glass often appears to be black, but it actually isn’t.
-When you hold it up to a penetrating light, you will be able to find out what its actual colour is.
-Sometimes, even light cannot pierce through the bottle, and the only way to find out the colour is to break it open.
+When you hold it up to a penetrating light, you will be able to see what its actual colour is.
+Even light cannot always penetrate the bottle, and the only way to determine the colour is to break it open.
 However, we beachcombers would never do such a thing.

 Yes, pirate glass and black glass are the same, created from old black glass bottles.
-This type of seaglass looks black to the naked eye, but their actual colour can be revealed only when they are held up to the light.
+This type of sea glass looks black to the naked eye, but its actual colour can be revealed only when it is held up to the light.
 Most of the time, pirate glass will be a dark olive green colour, and you will usually be able to see air bubbles inside it.
-Many people don’t even notice that they have spotted black seaglass on the beach because it can appear to be nothing more than black pebbles.
+Many people don’t even notice that they have spotted black sea glass on the beach because it can appear to be nothing more than black pebbles.

 You can find pirate glass in places that were most common for sailors or pirates, like Bermuda.
 Bermuda is filled with pirate glass, and it can be more commonly found there.
 Something that is often found here is bottle bottoms, which is the thickest part.
 The most commonly found colours of pirate glass that are found in Bermuda are olive green and amber.
 The rarest colours of pirate glass to be found there are deep purple and blue, but these are not found as often.

 Another place where you can find pirate glass is in North Carolina.
-Ships were often lurking around the Outer Banks, where there were ships there were bottles.
-These bottles have been thrown around in the sea of Hatteras Island for hundreds of years, and they often wash up on the shores near here.
+Ships were often lurking around the Outer Banks; where there were ships, there were bottles.
+These bottles have been thrown around in the sea off Hatteras Island for hundreds of years, and they often wash up on the shores near here.

 Something to be aware of is that sometimes the glass will be so thick that the light is unable to penetrate it, so this method may not always work.
 In this case, the only way to find out the colour would be to smash it open, and we can understand why most people would not want to do this.
 So, in some cases, you may never find out if your piece of pirate glass is genuine, but sometimes the mystery is what keeps things exciting.